SiddhantGupta799/PyBasics-Library/README.md

 		testfile2.txt
 		testfile3.txt

-	A name you can create. or if you can make a vector of filenames. you can access them as shown below:
+Accessing files by their name will ask you to either make a lambda function that returns name, or make a vector of filenames.
+* However, you can access them as shown below:

 		File file;
 		for(int i = 0; i <= 3; i++){
 			file.open("testfile"+Str(i)+".txt",'r').showfile();
 		}

+	Or

 		for (int i = 0; i <= 3; i++) {
 			File("testfile"+Str(i)+".txt",'r').showfile();
 		}

 	all the basic procedures will be handled behind the scenes and you get to focus on important details.

 * You can collect the data of all files in your database in one go by using a vector<string> or Array<string>
   and load the files like the previous ex. and replace showfile() with readfile().

 The Array Class is designed to behave like a vector but in a permitted range of 0 - MAX_ARRAY_CAPACITY.
-Compatibility:
+* Compatibility:

 		- With the algorithm library
 		- for each loops
 		- any other Cpp library that accesses a contigious memory block using begin() and end() method.

-Supports:
+* Supports:

 		- Negative Index Accessibility
 		- Negative Index Insertability